Community Benefits

 Through 2035, investment in infrastructure will contribute between $79 and $100 billion annually to U.S. Gross Domestic Product (GDP).
 During the same period, infrastructure development alone will support an average of 828,000 to 1.05 million jobs each year in the U.S., with operations and maintenance positions adding hundreds of thousands more.
 Significant jobs are created not only within states where infrastructure development occurs, but across all states because of indirect and induced labor impacts.

 Federal taxes related to oil and gas infrastructure development will total $304 to $386 billion, while state taxes will total $236 to $299 billion throughout 2035.
-All states benefit from infrastructure development as there are indirect and induced employment benefits spread to states even where these is no infrastructure development.
+All states benefit from infrastructure development as there are indirect and induced employment benefits spread to states even where there is no infrastructure development.

 Learn how pipeline companies provide quality, good-paying jobs for generations of Americans throughout the country.